Check here regularly for news from the North Shore-LIJ/Cohen Children's Medical Center Cystic Fibrosis Center team.

 CF CENTER HOLDS MEET AND GREET NIGHTS

 The CF center will hold MEET and GREET nights for parents of people with CF who are 16 to 17 years old and presently being followed by pediatric CF. These meetings will take place throughout the upcoming year and are a chance for parents to meet with the adult and pediatric teams before transferring care to the adult side.
-The first meeting will be Wednesday April 23 at the Adult Center, 410 Lakeville Rd, Suite 104, New Hyde park, NY 11040.
+The next meet and greet will be held on Thursday, September 25, 2014 at the Adult Center, 410 Lakeville Rd, Suite 104, New Hyde Park, NY 11040.
 Look for more announcements.

 FDA approves TOBI Podhaler to treat a type of bacterial lung infection in cystic fibrosis patients